pblood66/startup/notes.md

 ### Route53
 Domain Name: [https://triviarun.click](https://triviarun.click)

 Route53 is the AWS service that handles all DNS related items.
-DNS automatically creates records `NS` and `SOA` records. `NS` records stands for name server and gives you authorization to place records in the DNS server. `SOA` records stands for start of authority and provides the contact information of the owner of the domain name.
+DNS automatically creates records `NS` and `SOA` records. `NS` records stands for name server and gives you authorization to place records in the DNS server. `SOA` records stands for start of authority and provides the contact information of the owner of the domain name.ht

 ## Caddy